-The development in how debt issuance costs are accounted for in external financial reporting is a great example of the benefits conceptual frameworks in accounting have brought about.
-By having establishing clearly what the basic elements of the financial statements are made up and consistency in how they disclosed ensures a much fairer reporting of firm activities to stakeholders.
+The development in the accounting for debt issuance costs for external financial reporting is an excellent example of the benefits conceptual frameworks in accounting have brought about.
+Establishing the essential elements of the financial statements and consistency in disclosing them ensures a much fairer reporting of firm activities to stakeholders.

 Harmonized Accounting Standards of Debt Issuance Costs

-As reporting jurisdictions further harmonized accounting practice the need to establish a more consistent treatment of these costs was required.
+As reporting jurisdictions further harmonised accounting practice, the need to establish a more consistent treatment of these costs was required.

-In and around 2015/16 changes were brought in that meant a change to how these costs were to recognized and disclosed.
-Instead of being recognized as an asset issuance costs would be brought to account as a contra-liability.
+In and around 2015/16 changes were brought in that meant a shift in how these costs were recognised and disclosed.
+Instead of being recognised as an asset, we would now treat issuance costs as a contra-liability.

 The Effective Interest Method Measurement

-So far we have worked through defining what issuance costs are and how changes in accounting conceptual frameworks have driven changes in how these costs are recognized and disclosed.
+So far, we have defined issuance costs and how changes in conceptual accounting frameworks have driven changes in how these costs are recognised and disclosed.

-The first calculations we’ll need to look at is the annual payment, split into both interest and principle.
-And we are needing to know what the aggregate balance of the loan balances were over the term.
-As Table 1 below shows this figure is $9,432,944 – but not to worry, we’ll come back to this figure.
-In the mean time we can see that a $3,000,000 loan, with an interest rate of 7.5%, maturity in five years, has the following repayment table.
+The first calculation we’ll need to look at is the annual payment, split into interest and principal.
+And we need to know what the aggregate balance of the loan balances was over the term.
+As Table 1 below shows, this figure is $9,432,944 – but not to worry, we’ll come back to this figure.
+In the meantime, we can see that a $3,000,000 loan with an interest rate of 7.5%, maturity in five years, has the following repayment table.

-Using the same table we now need to know how to apportion the debt issuance costs.
+Using the same table, we now need to know how to apportion the debt issuance costs.
 ABC Ltd paid out in accounting, legal and underwriting costs of $65,000.
-Under the new approach to how we account for these costs we now have to bring these to account as an expense and the effective interest method helps nicely.
+Under the new approach to accounting for these costs, we now have to bring these to account as an expense, and the effective interest method helps nicely.

 Coming back to that total of $9,432,944.
-What Table 2 does below is take the closing balance for each year and divide this into the $9,432,944 total.
-So lets see, for year 1 this was a calculation of:
+What Table 2 does below takes the closing balance for each year and divide this into the $9,432,944 total.
+So let’s see, for year 1, this was a calculation of:

 £2,483,506 / $9,432,944 = 26.33%.